What do native plants have to do with fire safety?

 Want to learn more about native plants?

-CNPS has an excellent informative website (CNPS.org) with everything about native plants from an on-line growing natives forum to contact information for native plant nurseries as well as information on native plant flower shows, available books, conservation issues and more.
+The CNPS has an informative website with everything about native plants from an on-line growing natives forum to contact information for native plant nurseries as well as information on native plant flower shows, available books, conservation issues and more.
 Our local Sanhedrin Chapter is lead by Andrea Davis (email@example.com) and Jen Riddell (602-326-3142, firstname.lastname@example.org), who may be able to answer your questions or direct you to someone who can.
 Be sure to check too with your local nursery to find native plants that will do well on your property.

 You can find more information by visiting their website here http://www.cnps.org/